Financial Aid Information

 The University of North Texas Health Science Center offers several competitive scholarships.
 Awards are open for competition on departmental/degree plan basis.
 Students should contact the Scholarship Coordinator in the Office of Financial Aid for subject specific scholarships.

 Scholarships are awarded on the basis of a student's academic qualifications.
 Generally, scholarships range in value from $500 to $5,000.
-Out-of-state and international students who are recipients of university competitive academic scholarships in the amount of $1,000 or more qualify for in-state tuition rate.
+Under current state law, out-of-state and international students who are recipients of university competitive academic scholarships in the amount of $1,000 or more qualify for in-state tuition rate.

 The General Academic Scholarship application is located on the student portal at http://my.hsc.unt.edu.
 It is open to new and current students with a valid UNTHSC student ID number.
-The application deadline is March 1st of each year.
+The current year application deadline is March 5th.